MisterJacobz/ASR/README.md

 # Setting up environment
 In order to setup the environment, we created a dockerfile.
+Make sure Docker is installed and running using:

+`docker --version`

-Simply build the container using:
+Now simply build the container using:

 `docker build -t my_notebook_image .`